 In the event the merger with Playstudios does not close, the Company will need to raise additional capital through loans or additional investments from its Sponsor, stockholders, officers, directors, or third parties.
 The Company's officers, directors and Sponsor may, but are not obligated to, loan the Company funds, from time to time or at any time, in whatever amount they deem reasonable in their sole discretion, to meet the Company's working capital needs.
 Accordingly, the Company may not be able to obtain additional financing.
 If the Company is unable to raise additional capital, it may be required to take additional measures to conserve liquidity, which could include, but not necessarily be limited to, curtailing operations, suspending the pursuit of a potential transaction, and reducing overhead expenses.
-The Company's ability to continue as a going concern if a Business Combination is not consummated.
+The Company cannot provide any assurance that new financing will be available to it on commercially acceptable terms, if at all.
+These conditions raise substantial doubt about the Company's ability to continue as a going concern if a Business Combination is not consummated.